-Overall, we find that this bill is far too broad a scope and does not contain appropriate, narrowly tailored provisions to meaningfully and deliberately combat bullying on school campuses.
+Overall, we find that this bill is far too broad in scope and does not contain appropriate, narrowly tailored provisions to meaningfully and deliberately combat bullying on school campuses.
+As previously noted, Rhode Island already has anti-bullying measures in place.
 As is true of school discipline generally, implementation of these provisions will almost certainly fall most heavily on marginalized groups, including BIPOC students, students with disabilities, and LGBTQ+ students.
 We urge rejection of this legislation.